andres-lowrie/lang/docs/content/docs/interfaces/_index.md

 In _lang_ an "interface" is a way to ensure that a certain set of functions are available for a given type

-For example, say you have some types defined like this:
+For example, say you have some types defined like this across a bunch of files:

 ```
 automobile = type {